OpenFAST/r-test/README.rst

 windows-intel
 -------------
-These results were generated on a Dell Latitude E7440 running Windows 7 Enterprise SP 1.
-The OpenFAST binary was compiled with Intel's Visual Fortran 17 update 4.
+These results were generated on a Dell Precision 3530 laptop running Windows 10.
+The OpenFAST binary was compiled with Intel's Fortran compiler and the Visual Fortran toolset with MKL 2017.

 Updating the baselines
 ----------------------